 - The average internet connection speed is 18 Mbps.

 Caution: The city is mostly polluted and crowded.

-Santorini is one of the most wonderful islands in the country.
-With its blue domes, whitewashed walls, and a breathtaking view of the ocean, it is not only a favorite tourist spot but also becoming one for digital nomads.
-Although the island is a little expensive, there’s no harm in experiencing the island life for a few months.
+Santorini is one of the best Greek islands.
+With its blue domes, whitewashed walls, and breathtaking views, it is not only a favorite tourist spot but also becoming one for digital nomads.
+Although the island is a little expensive, there’s no harm in experiencing the island life for a few weeks.

 - A lot to do over the weekend or after working hours.

-Caution: A person may feel isolated if he stays for a longer time.
+Caution: You may feel isolated if you stay there for a long time.

 - For a digital nomad, Athens is the most exciting place in Greece, simultaneously the most expensive.
-Therefore, we recommend that you stay there for a maximum of two weeks before moving.
 Besides, during summer it’s scorching, and some parts of the city are really dirty and shabby.

-- If you decide to put up on an island, note that you might not get a good internet connection over there.
+- If you decide to live on an island, note that you might not get a good internet connection over there.
 Not to mention, a digital nomad cannot work in a no-internet-zone.